Comic Strip: The Boondocks

 - IT'S REVOLUTION TIME!!! in the strip.

-- There's also Huey's intermittent attempts to get out of mowing the lawn, Huey being generally horrible at video games, Grandad being out of touch with today's society (or computers), Caesar's intentionally terrible jokes (and Huey's appropriate response), Riley's yearly rages against Santa Claus, etc.
+- There's also Huey's intermittent attempts to get out of mowing the lawn, Huey being generally horrible at video games, Granddad being out of touch with today's society (or computers), Caesar's intentionally terrible jokes (and Huey's appropriate response), Riley's yearly rages against Santa Claus, etc.

 - In a series of "80s-centric" Boondocks strips, Granddad threatens to take away Huey's Bloom County books.
 Bloom County, of course being a highly influential comic strip that mixed pop culture and politics that has considerably influenced The Boondocks.